Yandex Cloud

 Yandex DataSphere allows you to build ML models using the Jupyter Notebook interface.

 This tutorial solves the problem of binary image classification.
 You may have to deal with it when recognizing vehicle types based on CCTV camera images.
-It is assumed that the CCTV system captures images from cameras when detecting motion and saves them to a bucket in Yandex Object Storage.
+The CCTV system is assumed to capture images from cameras when detecting motion and save them to a bucket in Yandex Object Storage.

-1. Prepare your infrastructure.
+1. Set up your infrastructure.

 2. Configure DataSphere.